stoman/CompetitiveProgramming/README.md

 # About

 This repository contains some submissions for competitive programming problems I solved.
 All problems use the [Kattis problem format](http://www.problemarchive.org/wiki/index.php/Problem_Format) to allow the use of the [problemtools](https://github.com/Kattis/problemtools).
-Most problems just contain sample data and my submissions, other data as the problem text or secret test data are only availablefor selected problems.
+Most problems just contain sample data and my submissions, other data as the problem text or secret test data are only availabl efor selected problems.

 # Build [![Build Status](https://travis-ci.org/stoman/competitive-programming.svg)](https://travis-ci.org/stoman/competitive-programming)